Skip to content

 How Much SPF and PA Do You Really Need?

-If you have fair or sensitive skin, you may reach for sunscreens with the highest SPF to prevent sunburn and reduce the risk of skin damage.
-However, according to the Skin Cancer Foundation, products with very high SPFs(like SPF 100) tend to create a false sense of security.
+If you have fair or sensitive skin, you might opt for sunscreens with the highest SPF to prevent sunburn and minimize the risk of skin damage.
+However, according to the Skin Cancer Foundation, products with very high SPFs (like SPF 100) often create a false sense of security.

 Try Juicy Chemistry Moisturizing Mineral Sunscreen

-Suitable for all skin types and ages(2+ years), including sensitive and acne-prone skin, our mineral sunscreen is a perfect choice to keep your entire family protected from harsh sun rays.
+Suitable for all skin types and ages (2+ years), including sensitive and acne-prone skin, our mineral sunscreen is an excellent choice to ensure your entire family is protected from harsh sun rays.

 Shop our SPF 40 mineral sunscreen here.